Pseudoreality/Roblox-Identities/README.md

     - [`Script`](https://create.roblox.com/docs/reference/engine/classes/Script)
     - [`LocalScript`](https://create.roblox.com/docs/reference/engine/classes/LocalScript)
   - Notes: Standard developer script
-    - Will be the lifeblood of *any* Roblox game.
+    - Will be the lifeblood of most Roblox games.
-    - The only identity a developer can use in live games.
+    - The only identity a developer can naturally use in live games.
       - If you can get any other identity to run in a live game though, ***report it to Roblox AND wait until they've patched it***.
 Then please tell me because that would be the most hilarious thing to me.
-    - Elaborating on InstancesUsed, this assumes they **are not** published/saved as a cloud/user plugin.
+    - Important to InstancesUsed; this assumes they **are not** published/saved as a cloud/user plugin.
 * ElevatedGameScript
   - Number: 3
   - Permissions: